frankstepanski/node-express-course/week3/readme.md

 **Headers and Browser Dev Tools**

 Web requests are more complicated than just the URL.
-Both requests and responses can have additional data to be sent back and forth, and this process is invisible to most users.
+Both the request and response can have additional data to be sent back and forth, and this process is invisible to most users.
 This metadata is generally referred to as [headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).

 You can use the browser's developer tools to view the response from the server: